 Ta-Nehisi Coates

-Ta-Nehisi Coates is an American author and journalist known for his writing on cultural, social, and political issues, particularly regarding African Americans and white supremacy.
-He has written for 'The Atlantic' and is the author of the memoir 'Between the World and Me,' which won the National Book Award for Nonfiction in 2015.
-Coates has also worked on the 'Black Panther' and 'Captain America' series for Marvel Comics.
+Ta-Nehisi Coates is an American author and journalist, known for his work on cultural, social, and political issues, particularly regarding African Americans and white supremacy.
+He is the author of several books, including 'Between the World and Me' and 'The Water Dancer'.

 Books